 Transcutaneous electrical nerve stimulation (TENS) is a method of providing pain relief.
-As the name suggests, it involves the application of electrical current to the affected area.
-This is achieved via a number of electrodes that can be fixed to the skin.
+As the name suggests, it involves the application of a mild electrical current to the affected area.
+Lead wires connected to sticky pads that attach to your skin called electrodes.

-The use of TENS is an extremely popular method of pain relief.
-It is relatively cheap, easy to use and the side effects are minimal when compared to some oral pain killers.
-It is thought that TENS can provide pain relief in the region of almost 70% of cases suffering from an acute injury.
+TENS is an extremely popular method of pain relief, it is relatively cheap and easy to use.
+Compared to some oral pain killers, the side effects are minimal.
+TENS may provide pain relief in the region of almost 70% of cases suffering from an acute injury.

-As each patient’s symptoms are different the settings on the TENS machine need to be adjusted to suit the individual.
+The settings on the TENS machine are adjusted to suit the individual because each patients symptoms are different.
 We always recommend that you follow the instructions that come with a machine or seek professional advice.
 TENS machines usually have 3 main variable settings:

 Most machines offer a frequency of approximately 2-200 Hz.
 To stimulate the mechanoreceptors the frequency should usually be in the region of between 90-130Hz.

 The intensity of the current is also adjustable and most machines will be able to reach intensities of between 80-100mA.

 This setting controls the period of time that electrical current passes through the electrodes.
 Many professionals place less emphasis on this setting than on the intensity and frequency, while some machines do not even have this particular control.

 TENS machines should not cause discomfort but it will be possible to feel a slight tingling sensation when the machine is on.
 Again, as each person is different adjusting the above settings is highly important to gain the maximal effect from the machine.